-When people want to find out how much their mortgages cost, lenders often give them quotes that include both loan rates and points.
+When people want to find out how much their mortgages cost, lenders often give them quotes that include interest rates and points.
 This article explains what points are and how to decide whether to pay them.

 How do you decide whether to pay points, and how many?
-That depends on a number of factors, such as how much money you have available to put down at closing and how long you plan on staying in your house.
+That depends on a number of factors, such as how much money you have available to put down at closing and how long you plan to live in the house.

-Points as prepaid interest reduce the interest rate, an advantage if you plan to stay in your home for a while.
+Discount points, as prepaid interest, reduce the interest rate.
+That's an advantage if you plan to stay in the home for several years.